legalthings/angular-signature/README.md

 AngularJS directive for the [signature pad](https://github.com/szimek/signature_pad/) JavaScript library by szimek.

-_In contrast to other AngularJS modules for szimek's signature pad, this library doesn't apply any styling and the directive only places the canvas and not the buttons.
-You bind the signature pad calls to the scope and call them from your own buttons._
+_In contrast to other AngularJS modules for szimek's signature pad, this library doesn't apply any styling.
+The directive only places the canvas, not any buttons.
+You bind the signature pad js calls to the functions in scope of your controller.
+This means you can call them from your own (custom) buttons._

 ## Installation